Real-Dev-Squad/website-api-contracts/tasks/README.md

 ## **GET /tasks/users/discord**

-Returns details of a particular task
+Returns the list of users discord id who have not provided an update on their task
 - **Params**
   None
 - **Query**